huggingface/text-generation-inference/docs/source/conceptual/tensor_parallelism.md

 ![Image courtesy of Anton Lozkhov](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/tgi/TP.png)

-In TGI, tensor parallelism is implemented under the hood by sharding weights and placing them in different ranks.
-The matrix multiplications then take place in different ranks and are then gathered into a single tensor.
+In TGI, tensor parallelism is implemented under the hood by sharding weights and placing them in different GPUs.
+The matrix multiplications then take place in different GPUs and are then gathered into a single tensor.

 <Tip warning={true}>